someodd/bore/README.md

 sudo service bore restart
 ```

-Now you should be able to edit/place files in `/var/gopher/source` and you can visit gopher://whateveryourhostname:7071/1/ in a Gopher Client like [Lagrange](https://gmi.skyjake.fi/lagrange/).
+Now you should be able to edit/place files in `/var/gopher/source` and you can visit gopher://whateveryourhostname:7071/1/ in a Gopher Client like [Lagrange](https://gmi.skyjake.fi/lagrange/), `lynx`, `gopher`, or even [Dillo](https://dillo-browser.github.io/).
+I also made my own client [Waffle](https://github.com/someodd/waffle), but I don't recommend that unless you're Haskell-saavy at the moment.

 If you have any trouble try: